mizlee/facebook.3.0/README.md

 NOTES:

 Struggled with scrolling for way too long.
 Had a few friends walk me through the steps.
-Concepts now a bit clearer to me...hopefully will continue to clarify as I work more
+Concepts now a bit clearer to me…once basics groked, felt much easier.
+Hopefully will continue to clarify as I work more

 WALKTHROUGH:

-facebook-dress-rehearsal.gif
+facebook-final.gif